spotify/ratatool/ratatool-scalacheck/README.md

 val avroArb: Arbitrary[MyRecord] = implicitly[Arbitrary[MyRecord]]
 ```

-Multiple `Gen` instances can be composed together with a for-comprehension.
-This will cause the data to be generated with the same seed.
+Multiple `Gen` instances can be composed together with a for-comprehension, which will cause the data to be generated with the same seed,
+which can aid in test reproducibility.
+See `withGen` below for a convenience function for capturing failing seeds.

 ```scala
 val genData: Gen[(MyRecord, Int)] = for {
  record <- avroGen